Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Smears-burrow.md

 3. Buster Croaks, elder of the Grung.
 Green grung with various tattoos of the great fish he has caught.
 4. Simon Karbala, elder of the rest.
 Old gentlemen of the village.
 Is a aging human with thick grey hair.
 Still enjoys fishing of course, but is getting on in his years.
 5. Freya Depths-Chaser, revered of the rest.
 Young female Tiefling fisher-women.
 She once held onto a great fish and was dragged to the depths but caught the fish.
 Earned her the title 'Depths-Chaser.'
+# The Center of the Town:
+All towns have a center.
+For Smears-burrow, it is centered on the Old Birch Tree that makes up the library.
+In one small area there is the library, tavern, general store, and oddities store.
+In the center of all of these is an open, well kept green space for community gatherings.
 # Parts of the Town:
+#### The Library: "The Old Birch Library"
+This library is built into the massive, old husk of a ancient birch tree.
+It is quite expansive vertically.
+It is a central building in the town.
+The old birch tree stand at the main square of the town.

+Inside there are three level of books, built into natural book shelves carved from inside the old trunk of the birch tree.
+There is a small adjoining building built into the exposed roots that serves as the librarians house.

+Librarian is named Mary-Anne Birch.
 #### The Tavern: "The Laughing Elk"
 This tavern is a large building -- one of the few multistory structures in Smears-burrow.
 The bottom floor is crafted from the same sea stone that most other buildings are made from while the top floor rests above it, made from a light wood.
 The roof, like many other buildings, is a sea slate.
 The kitchen is set into the hill the tavern is built into and small chimneys rise from this hill, wafting tantalizing smoke into the air.